ttavera16/data-cleaning-ecommerce-skincare/README.md

-# eda-ecommerce-skincare
+# Data Cleaning - Skincare E-commerce Dataset

-Exploratory Data Analysis (EDA) project for a fictional skincare e-commerce dataset.
-Currently, the data cleaning phase has been completed using Python and Pandas.
-Further analysis and visualizations will follow.
+This project focuses on cleaning a fictional skincare e-commerce dataset using Python.
+The dataset simulates real-world issues such as inconsistent formatting, missing values, and invalid data entries.
+The goal was to prepare the data for reliable use in analysis.